eemonn/eemonn.github.io/README.md

 This document is written by S M Rukunujjaman with the help of Andrew Etter's book `Modern Technical Writing`.

-I would like to thank you my course instructor Stewart Wilcox for giving us instructions on how we should effectively do this in his course Technical Communication in Computer Science.
-Also would like to thank my group members with whom i dicussed how to make it better with proper wriring.
+I would like to thank  my course instructor Stewart Wilcox for giving us instructions on how we should effectively do this in his course Technical Communication in Computer Science.
+Also would like to thank my group members with whom i dicussed how to make it better with proper writing.